nandokawka/Turntable-to-Sonos-Bose-Bluetooth-or-internet-radio-with-Raspberry-Pi/README.md

 The pipeline begins with the record player which is connected to the USB audio interface (see architecture overview above).
-The analog signal from the current playing record travels through USB audio interface into the Raspberry PI.
+The analog signal from the current playing record travels through USB audio interface into the Raspberry Pi.
 The program [Darkice](http://www.darkice.org/) encodes the analog audio signal into a digital audio signal according to your configuration and sends it to a streaming media server.
 The streaming media server in this setup is